Houghton-le-Spring, St Michael and All Angels Church

 In January 2013 Houghton-le-Spring church was awarded a Red Rose award by Visit England, the highest award possible under the Places of Interest Quality Assurance scheme.

-Photo of St Michael and All Angels is © Malc McDonald, republished with gratitude unser the Creative Commons license
+Photo of St Michael and All Angels is © Malc McDonald, republished with gratitude under a Creative Commons license

 Attraction Type: Historic Church